bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Synchronize alternative names for sample sheet material search.
 ``syncstudytables``
     Build study render tables in cache for all study tables.
 These will be automatically built when accessing sample sheets if existing cache is not up-to-date, but this can be used to e.g. regenerate the cache if something has been changed in study table rendering.
+Given the argument ``-c`` or ``--check``, study table rendering can be tested without storing any changes in the cache.